The 5 Key Differences Between Nurse Triage and a Medical Call Center

-A call or contact center is an office setting where non-clinical agents handle inbound, outbound or blended phone calls.
-They typically have on-premise hardware and telecommunication infrastructure to send and receive a high-volume of calls.
-Those calls are most often geared toward simply taking inbound calls from patients and forwarding them on to the healthcare provider’s nurse or physician staff.
-When the provider’s staff isn’t available, the call or contact center employees simply take a message and forward that to the provider for a response the next day.
-This is very inefficient and doesn’t provide the value or care the patient is seeking when they need it.
+A medical call or contact center is an office setting where non-clinical agents handle inbound, outbound, or blended phone calls.
+They typically have on-premise hardware and telecommunication infrastructure to send and receive a high volume of calls.
+Call centers are geared toward taking inbound patient calls and forwarding them to the healthcare provider’s clinical staff.
+When the provider’s staff isn’t available, the call or contact center employees take a message and forward that to the provider for a response the next day.
+This model is inefficient and doesn’t provide the value or care the patient seeks when they need it.

-Call and contact centers traditionally focus on driving down their own costs by reducing the number of agents they have on staff and trying to push as much volume to those agents as possible.
+Call and contact centers traditionally focus on driving down costs by reducing the number of agents they have on staff and trying to push as much volume to those agents as possible.
 Typically, they will push agents to resolve calls faster and answer more calls per shift.
-In some cases, call centers have installed an interactive voice response (IVR) system that is often focused on keeping customers from talking to a real person or caregiver.
+Sometimes, call centers have installed an interactive voice response (IVR) system that keeps customers from talking to a real person or caregiver.
 These factors cause frustration and lead to a poor patient experience.

 What is Nurse-Based Triage?

-Not only do nurse-based triage providers handle inbound and outbound calls, but they also serve patients after-hours, allowing you to be there for your patients 24 hours a day, 7 days a week.
-With their medical training and experience, these nurses are able to triage and provide patient support over the phone, greatly reducing the number of calls needed to be routed to the on-call staff.
-This, in turn, allows staff time for much needed rest and recuperation, leading to reduced levels of burnout.
-In addition, triage nurses are able to access your EMR, allowing them to review each patient’s record in real time and provide proper guidance.
-Plus, through care directives set with your clinical team, they operate within your protocols and systems.
-The triage nurses act as an extension of your team, providing a consistent experience for the patient, no matter where the encounter begins or ends.
+Nurse-based triage providers handle inbound and outbound calls and serve patients after-hours.
+This allows agencies to provide care for patients 24 hours a day, seven days a week.
+With their medical training and experience, these nurses provide patient support over the phone, reducing the number of calls routed to the on-call staff.
+This, in turn, allows staff time for much-needed rest and recuperation, leading to reduced levels of burnout.
+Using care directives set with your clinical team, triage nurses operate within your protocols and systems.
+In addition, triage nurses can access your EMR, allowing them to review each patient’s record in real-time and provide proper guidance.
+Thereby, triage nurses act as an extension of your team, providing a consistent experience for the patient, no matter where the encounter begins or ends.

 With these concepts in mind, here are five key differences in the triage and medical call center models: